SciCatProject/scicat-ingestor/README.md

 ## How to RUN

+All commands have prefix of ``scicat`` so that you can use auto-complete in a terminal.

+Each command is connected to a free function in a module.
+It is defined in ``pyproject.toml``, under ``[project.scripts]`` section.

 All scripts parse the system arguments and configuration in the same way.

 ### Online ingestor (Highest level interface)
 You can start the ingestor daemon with certain configurations.

-It will continuously process `wrdn` messages and ingest the nexus files.
+It will continuously process `wrdn` messages and ingest the corresponding nexus files.

 ```bash
 scicat_ingestor --logging.verbose -c PATH_TO_CONFIGURATION_FILE.yaml
 ```

+**A topic can contain non-`wrdn` message so the ingestor filters messages and ignores irrelevant types of messages.**

 See [configuration](#configuration) for how to use configuration files.